Supply Chain Management (SCM)

 Conclusion:

-In this case study, the organization had inexperienced individuals overseeing the ordering process without supervision, and the organization lacked appropriate protocols to maintain proper supply levels.
-These two factors resulted in excess spending and waste from of outdated inventory that can no longer be used.
+In this case study, the organization had inexperienced individuals managing the ordering process without oversight, and lacked proper protocols to maintain adequate supply levels.
+As a result, this led to overspending and waste from outdated inventory that could no longer be used.

-Every organization should have their processes documented via Standard Operating Procedure (SOP) to ensure operations are correctly carried out in the same manner every time they are performed.
-In this case study, process documentation and having interdepartmental communication would have helped the organization avoid spending excess money on supplies.
-The result of improved supply management and communication will ensure funds are available for supplies and tools the organization needs.
+Every organization should document its processes through Standard Operating Procedures (SOPs) to ensure consistent and accurate execution each time.
+In this case study, having proper process documentation and fostering interdepartmental communication would have helped the organization avoid unnecessary spending on supplies.
+Improved supply management and communication would ensure that funds are allocated effectively for the supplies and tools the organization truly needs.

-Another critical aspect to consider when dealing with supply management pertains to the client/vendor relationship.
-In this instance, there was no communication between the client and vendor.
-This resulted in a missed opportunity to attain lower pricing.
-The lack of understanding about the importance of renegotiating supply cost resulted in a massive loss of funds that could have otherwise been used for other organizational needs.
+Another crucial aspect of supply management is the client/vendor relationship.
+In this case, the lack of communication between the client and vendor led to missed opportunities for securing lower pricing.
+The failure to recognize the importance of renegotiating supply costs resulted in a significant loss of funds that could have been better allocated to other organizational needs.

-Supply management is about analyzing, correcting, and sustaining accurate inventory levels that meets organizational demand within budget.
+Supply management involves analyzing, adjusting, and maintaining accurate inventory levels that align with organizational demand while staying within budget.